-ISO 6 environments are considered high-performance cleanroom systems with air quality suitable for preparing particulate sensitive products, medical devices, non-sterile or some terminally sterilized products.
+ISO 6 environments are considered high-performance cleanroom systems with air quality suitable for preparing particulate-sensitive products, medical devices, non-sterile or some terminally sterilized products.
 ISO 6 cleanrooms are designed with a cascading air pressure system achieved by adjacent ISO 7 and ISO 8 partitions for gowning and process support.
 Airlocks provide air pressure equalization for smaller footprint installations where internal pressure significantly differs from the outside air.

-ISO 7 cleanrooms serve as either primary manufacturing environments or as secondary containment rooms to support gowning, staging, or cleaning and processing stations.
+ISO 7 cleanrooms serve as either primary manufacturing environments or secondary containment rooms to support gowning, staging, or cleaning and processing stations.

-The popularity of ISO 7 cleanroom designs is in part due to its extremely clean performance and compliance ratings, but also because these systems can achieve operating pressure with only a single airlock or ISO 8 rated partition for gowning and entry.
+The popularity of ISO 7 cleanroom designs is in part due to their extremely clean performance and compliance ratings, but also because these systems can achieve operating pressure with only a single airlock or ISO 8 rated partition for gowning and entry.

-ISO 7 cleanrooms are typical for electronics assembly, PCB/SMT manufacturing, medical device manufacturing, and production of other microelectronic assemblies and components.
+ISO 7 cleanrooms are typical for electronics assembly, PCB/SMT manufacturing, medical device manufacturing, and the production of other microelectronic assemblies and components.